-A recent study commissioned by CAISO estimated a regional grid could increase state GDP by as much as \$1.7 billion and create as many as 19,300 jobs over and above levels for current state policies.73 However, all the net new income and new jobs were projected to be created indirectly by lowered electricity rates for consumers and businesses.
+A recent study commissioned by CAISO estimated a regional grid could increase state GDP by as much as \$1.7 billion and create as many as 19,300 jobs over and above levels for current state policies.
+The state policies above levels for current state policies.
+While lower and new jobs were projected to be created indirectly by lowered electricity rates for consumers and businesses.
 While lower electricity rates would benefit Inland Empire consumers, who use more electricity than the statewide average, integration could reduce the growth of renewables in the Inland Empire, and the job growth associated with that construction could slow.